gschnitzler/openPSI/doc/Bootstrap.md

 (connect via ssh)

+# you may want to remove stuff from /etc/pacman.d/mirrorlist
-pacman -Sy && pacman -S gcc make parted tmux lftp vim glibc linux-headers linux-api-headers libxcrypt # you may want to remove stuff from /etc/pacman.d/mirrorlist
+pacman -Syu --ignore linux-lts # update the system, but ignore the kernel. update is needed as the new packages might rely on updated *.so pacman -S gcc make parted tmux lftp vim glibc linux-headers linux-api-headers libxcrypt

 - use the kernel parameter net.ifnames=0 with systemrescuecd (outdated)
 - set password with 'passwd'